 - Salt to taste

-- Heat oil in a small pan and add the cumin seeds.
-When they begin to pop, add the minced garlic and chopped curry leaves.
+- In a small pan, heat oil/ghee and add the cumin seeds.
+When they begin to pop, add the cinnamon, minced garlic, and chopped curry leaves.

-- FINAL STEP: Add the crushed black powder, salt, and lime juice to taste.
+- Add crushed black pepper powder, salt, sugar, and lime juice to taste.

 - Top with finely chopped cilantro.